Breast Augmentation With Lift

 Pain Scale 1-10: 6

-Also know as: Breast lift with implants, Implant lift, Augmentation mastopexy, Augpexy,
+Also known as: Breast lift with implants, Implant lift, Augmentation mastopexy, Augpexy,

 Should I choose a Saline or Silicone (gel) breast implant?